 Fees & Passes

 Entrance fees for Yosemite can be purchased online or at the park if you’re driving yourself.
 If you plan to visit multiple national parks, the America the Beautiful pass can be a good option.
-If you’re taking YARTS, your bus ticket already covers park entry, so no separate pass is needed when boarding.

 With the route, transit options, and seasonal considerations in mind, you’ll be ready to plan your timing for the perfect day trip.
 Next, let’s explore when the best times are to visit Yosemite from Mammoth Lakes.